leela-zero/leela-zero/README.md

 No network weights are in this repository.
 If you manage to obtain the AlphaGo Zero weights, this program will be about as strong, provided you also obtain a few Tensor Processing Units.
-Lacking those TPU, I'd recommend a top of the line GPU - it's not the same, but the result would stil be an engine that is far stronger than the top humans.
+Lacking those TPU, I'd recommend a top of the line GPU - it's not exactly the same, but the result would stil be an engine that is far stronger than the top humans.

 # Gimme the weights